I walked a fine line this year with Christmas. And I walked it well.

 Town

 The little town that has it all.
-Hot spots include Potrero Brewing and Hemingway’s.
+Hot spots include:

 Beach

-The surf can vary a bit at this beach, but it tends toward the calmer side for the beaches in the area.
+At Playa Potrero, the surf can vary a bit at this beach, but it tends toward the calmer side for the beaches in the area.
 The water is not very clear, and the sand is fine and a bit darker (so it can get hot).
 The beach has easy public access.
+There is a Sailing Center right next to Hemingway’s which offers kayak, paddleboard, and sailboat rentals.

 Brasilito